itsiramk/TheGalleryApp/README.md

 App uses the FusedLocationProviderClient and fetches uses current location.

--*On App launch we ask the mandatory user permissions to access storage without which we cannot access device storage.
+-*On App launch we ask the mandatory storage permissions to access storage without which we cannot access device storage.
 This is a prerequisite without which we cannot proceed*.

 -Once permission is received, we use android.provider.MediaStore to access device albums*